What are differentiae?

 T7aA is distinguished from other transposed versions T7aB, T7aC, and its non-transposed version 7a.
 All differentiae identified as "7" share the same pitch contour.

-See Tutorials for definitions of all the fields used in the database.
+See Database Structure and Terms for definitions of all the fields used in the database.

 Debra Lacoste, the current project manager for the Cantus Database, identified the standardization of the Cantus differentia field as a priority, and in the Fall of 2016, she and Jennifer Bain, a co-investigator with Cantus, hired Rebecca Shaw as a Research Assistant with the the SSHRC-funded Cantus Ultimus and Single Interface for Music Score Searching and Analysis (SIMSSA) projects to complete the differentia standardization project.